jamesward/tweetmap/README.md

 ### Test the Actor

+1. Add `akka-testkit` to the dependencies in `build.sbt`:

+        "com.typesafe.akka" %% "akka-testkit" % "2.2.0" % "test"

-1. Create a new file in `test/UserActorSpec.scala` containing:
+2. Create a new file in `test/UserActorSpec.scala` containing:

         import actors.UserActor
         import akka.testkit.TestActorRef